Updated: August 13, 2022.

 Let’s start by making clear that these two things are separate:

 - Mobile-friendly means that a website is responsible and adjusted to mobile devices.
-Mobile-friendliness is one of Google page experience factors that are going to become a ranking factor by end of August 2021.
+Mobile-friendliness is one of Google page experience factors which are a tiny ranking factor.

 - Mobile-first indexing means that Google takes into account only the mobile version of the website when ranking it.
 If a website still has two different versions (a desktop and a mobile version), then Google will only see and assess the content that is on the mobile version.
 Mobile-first indexing will be switched for the last batch of websites soon.